Key Differences in NCAA and NHL Rules

 Puck shot directly out of play in defensive zone.
 There is no automatic penalty for clearing the puck over the glass in the defensive zone, although a delay of game penalty can be called at the discretion of the officials if the action was deemed to be intentional.

 Hand passes in the defensive zone.
-Hand passes are not allowed in the defensive zone in NCAA play, with those situations whistled down as they would be elsewhere on the ice (this rule is new in 2012-13).
+Hand passes are not allowed in the defensive zone in NCAA play, with those situations whistled down as they would be elsewhere on the ice.
 When the infraction takes place in the defensive zone the offending team will not be able to change players prior to the ensuing faceoff.

 Pucks directed/deflected off of the skate.
 In the summer of 2012 the NCAA rules committee adopted an approach very similar to the NHL when it comes to pucks entering the net off an offensive player’s skate.
 Goals are allowed unless the referee determines that the puck was intentionally kicked.